4mica-Network/x402-4mica/README.md

    and guarantee parameters in the `paymentRequirements` body.
 The facilitator expects the `paymentRequirements.extra` object to include:
    - `tabId`: hex or decimal string identifying the open tab.
-   - `reqId`: per-request identifier unique within the tab.
-The facilitator allocates this sequentially (starting at `0`) and resource servers may omit the field.
-   - `startTimestamp`: UNIX epoch (seconds) used when the tab was opened. **All** guarantees for a tab must reuse this value—4Mica rejects requests that change it.
+   - `startTimestamp`: optional UNIX epoch (seconds) used when the tab was opened.
+Including it lets recipients enforce that the client is referencing the correct tab metadata.
    - `userAddress`: checksum user address that must sign the claim.
+   4Mica core now assigns per-request identifiers internally, so resource servers no longer need to track or send `reqId` values.
 4. **User** signs an EIP‑712 guarantee claim using the tab details and retries the HTTP call with `X-PAYMENT`, a base64 JSON envelope containing the claim and signature.
 5. **Recipient** posts the header and requirements to the facilitator’s `/verify`.
 When the scheme is